Dr Ai Lyn Tan

 As an Honorary Consultant Rheumatologist at Chapel Allerton Hospital, I am experienced in musculoskeletal ultrasonography, I contribute a major role to the department’s Rheumatoid Arthritis DiseAse Research (RADAR) programme for early imflammatory arthritis patients by managing the programme and offering patients regular ultrasound diagnosis and monitoring of disease

 I am the Director of Research and Innovation at the Leeds Teaching Hospitlas NHS Trust, and the Editor-in-Chief for Rheumatology Advances in Practice, an official journal of the British Society for Rheumatology.
-I am on the steering committee for the Movement and Physical Activity Network at the University of Leeds, and collaborate with Leeds Beckett University on physical activity research.
+I am the Co-Lead for the Movement and Physical Activity Network at the University of Leeds, and collaborate with Leeds Beckett University on physical activity research.
 I am also on the steering committee of the Leeds Female Leaders Network.

 I am an active member of the medical community on twitter, where I share medical and scientific knowledge, and promote physical activity for health, and have lectured about my experience globally.